A cervical fibroid may cause vaginal bleeding or a discharge, interfere with urinating, or cause pain during sexual activity.

 Fibroids that cause symptoms can be removed surgically.

-Fibroids Fibroids A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
-It is located in the uterus.
-Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more (also called leiomyomas or myomas) are benign tumors composed partly of muscle tissue.
-They seldom develop in the cervix (the lower part of the uterus).
+Fibroids Uterine Fibroids A fibroid is a noncancerous tumor of the uterus that is composed of muscle and fibrous tissue.
+Uterine fibroids are very common, occurring in approximately 70% of White women and 80% of Black... read more (also called leiomyomas or myomas) are benign tumors composed partly of muscle tissue.
+They are very common in the body of the uterus, but sometimes they develop in the cervix (the lower part of the uterus).
 When they do, they are usually accompanied by fibroids in the larger upper part of the uterus.

-Large cervical fibroids may partially block the urinary tract or may protrude (prolapse) into the vagina.
+Large cervical fibroids may partially block the urinary tract or may protrude into the vagina.
 Sores sometimes develop on prolapsed fibroids, which may become infected, bleed, or both.
-Large prolapsed fibroids can block the flow of urine.
+Large cervical fibroids can block the flow of urine.

 Symptoms of Cervical Fibroids